RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 ## Description

-A guide to build the retropie setup on Ubuntu 16.04 LTS x86.
+A guide to build the RetroPie setup on Ubuntu 16.04 LTS x86 and related distros.

-Tested with an Intel NUC Kit NUC5CPYH.
+Tested with an Intel NUC Kit NUC5CPYH

 ## Sections